+Marketplaces are where many businesses start with e-Commerce.
+They’re a quick way to find and start selling to online shoppers.
 They’re built to make online selling easy.
-They’re a quick way to get yourself online and start selling to customers.
-You don’t have the hassle of setting up your own store, or dealing with an online retailer.
+All without the hassle of setting up your own store, or dealing with an online retailer.

 They’re quick and easy because they “rent” you the space to sell on their site.
 You access their back-end systems and list your products or services.